qLSLab/integrate/README.md

 **Step 6: randomSampling**
 * Aim: sample the feasible flux region of each cell relative model
-* Usage: `python pipeline/randomSampling.py nSamples`
+* Usage: `python pipeline/randomSampling.py nSamples nBatches`
 * Inputs:
-  * nSamples: number of solutions to sample
-  Users may decided to leave the following inputs associated to their default values or set them as preferred:
+  * nSamples: number of solutions to sample for each batch Users may decided to leave the following inputs associated to their default values or set them as preferred:
     * biomassRxn: biomass reaction name.
 Default value: 'Biomass'.
     * lcellLines: list of input sample names: Default value: ['MCF102A', 'SKBR3', 'MCF7', 'MDAMB231', 'MDAMB361'].